kristopolous/DRR/indycast.net/about.md

 Bitrates are computed based on how many bits transit over the connection in a given duration as opposed to being internally taken from the file itself.
 This is a much more direct computation and the sample size is large enough to avoid any errors.

+## Conclusion

+I hope you enjoyed reading this and use indycast.
+I've been working full-time, 7 days a week on this since June 2015.
+I encourage you to become part of the community.
+If there are stations you'd like to support, or better yet, money you'd like to donate, [a wiki has been set up](https://github.com/kristopolous/DRR/wiki)
+describing:

+ * How to run your own server
+ * The current cost and server architecture

+I also encourage you to [pull down the code](https://github.com/kristopolous/DRR) which I have taken a serious effort on to be consistent and well-documented.
+If you find issues, please feel free to send a pull-request.

+Thanks for reading.

+~chris.